Likheet/aetheria-customer-forms/README.md

 - Fine lines & wrinkles
 	- A few fine lines or slight looseness in some spots → Blue
     - Wrinkles or sagging you can see in several areas → Yellow
     - Deep wrinkles or sagging that’s easy to notice → Red

 - Large pores
 	- Noticeable near the nose or small areas on close inspection → Blue
     - Clearly visible on multiple zones (nose, cheeks, forehead) → Yellow
     - Large, obvious pores across much of the face, visible from a distance → Red

-- Oiliness
-	- What type do you experience?
-(T-zone only, Cheeks + T-zone, All over) REMOVE AS IT IS ASKED IN THE BEGINNING

-- Dryness
-	- What type do you experience?
-(Tight/rough, Flaky, Cracks/peels) REMOVE AS IT IS ASKED IN THE BEGINNING

 ### Section E — Lifestyle Inputs
 - What type of diet do you follow?
 (Balanced, Oily/Spicy, Vegetarian, High Sugar)